Preprint

 FC 31.38±0.38 24.48±0.30

-Table 7.
-Performance comparison on machine translation tasks across the WMT en-de dataset with varying final sparsity levels (95% and 90%).
+Table 4.
+Performance comparison of BRF and DNM initialization on Transformer models trained with CHTs on machine translation tasks across the WMT en-de dataset with varying final sparsity levels (95% and 90%).
 Contrary to the BRF model, the DNM model’s parameters were transferred from the best-performing combinations of previous tests, avoiding any parameter search.
 Entries are BLEU scores (higher is better), averaged over 3 seeds ± standard error.
 Bold values denote the best performance for a given sparsity and initialization.

-Table 7.
-Performance comparison on machine translation tasks across the WMT en-de dataset with varying final sparsity levels (95% and 90%).
+Table 4.
+Performance comparison of BRF and DNM initialization on Transformer models trained with CHTs on machine translation tasks across the WMT en-de dataset with varying final sparsity levels (95% and 90%).
 Contrary to the BRF model, the DNM model’s parameters were transferred from the best-performing combinations of previous tests, avoiding any parameter search.
 Entries are BLEU scores (higher is better), averaged over 3 seeds ± standard error.
 Bold values denote the best performance for a given sparsity and initialization.

 0.95 0.90